European Health Insurance Card | Our Services | KelaSkip to content

 If you have a European Health Insurance Card and you visit Finland, you will receive the necessary treatment in the Finnish public health care system.
 You can use the services of any public-sector healthcare provider.
 You will be charged a corresponding user fee as that paid by local residents.
 You get a direct reimbursement for your medicine purchases.
 You also get a direct reimbursement for the costs of private healthcare services and emergency care.
 The reimbursement is available for medicines that you need while staying in Finland.

-If you travel elsewhere in Europe, you should be able to get medically necessary treatment by showing your European Health Insurance Card at a local public-sector healthcare provider or at a private doctor who has an agreement with the local health insurance institution.
+If you travel elsewhere in Europe, you should be able to get necessary medical care by showing your European Health Insurance Card at a local public-sector healthcare provider or at a private doctor who has an agreement with the local health insurance institution.
 You should receive treatment for a user fee that corresponds to the fee paid by local residents.

 What else is going on in your life?